xcat2/xcat-inventory/README.md

 * PyMySQL(0.7.x): a pure-Python MySQL client library
 * PyYAML: YAML parser and emitter for the Python
 * Six: a Python 2 and 3 compatibility library
+* deepdiff: Deep Difference of dictionaries, iterables, strings and other objects.
+It will recursively look for all the changes

 In most cases, these packages will be installed during `xcat-inventory` installation.